leocrapart/qa-dashboard-reframe/README.md

 # qa-dashboard-reframe

-Dashboard to visualize the testing state of the Digital Twin project.
+A re-frame dashboard designed to visualize the testing state of the Digital Twin project.

 Fetches corresponding data in the AzureDevOps API and display it to be easily understandable.
 Needs a PAT (private access token) to work.